diqidoq/dr/README.md

 Drupal Install (di) is a simple sh based command line tool in combination of Drush and Composer commands to unify installing Drupal extensions in terminal.
 At the moment targeted to bash but mainly with sh* cross compatible commands.

 # How to install
-Simply clone this repo and move di & dr to your user bin folder or create one if if don't have one.
+Simply clone this repo and move di & dr to your command line tools fodler, mostly common is the user bin folder.
+Or create one if you don't have one.
 Make sure this bin folder is added to your PATH and di and dr are set as executables.
+If you are new to this read about executable scripts and how to access them on your machine.
+Seach engines are full of tutorials on this.

 # Requirements
 Composer and Drush accessable in your Drupal ^8|^9|^10 root.